Rugby World looks at the bookmaker's favourites to lead Andy Farrell's British & Irish Lions in Australia this summer.

 Jac Morgan from Wales could be an option for Lions captain.
 (Getty Images)

-Given a rest by Ospreys to recover from the “mental strain” of a campaign that saw Warren Gatland depart as head coach mid-way, Morgan will surely be on Farrell’s radar and could be one of Wales’ only representatives on the tour.
+At only 25 Jac Morgan is the youngest player on this list.
+While Wales have endured a torrid time in the Test match arena, Morgan has impressed with his comprehensive performances at flanker.
+Given a rest by Ospreys to recover from the “mental strain” of a Six Nations campaign that saw Warren Gatland depart as head coach after two games, Morgan will surely be on Farrell’s radar and could be one of Wales’ only representatives on the tour.

-No doubt a suitable candidate to take on the task, it would perhaps be best to unshackle Morgan from the job and just let Morgan focus on playing rugby.
+No doubt a suitable candidate to take on the task, though it would perhaps be best to unshackle Morgan from the job and just let Morgan focus on playing rugby.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.